 What are the Warning Signs of Skin Cancer?

-While it’s always important to have an annual skin cancer screening, in between your appointments with Spring dermatologist Dr. Perri, skin cancers may show telltale signs that something isn’t right.
+While it’s always important to have an annual skin cancer screening, in between your appointments with dermatologist Dr. Perri, skin cancers may show telltale signs that something isn’t right.
 Here is a list of signs and symptoms that you may have skin cancer.
 If you are showing any or all of these warning signs, it’s important that you schedule an appointment with Dr. Perri at Perri Dermatology ASAP.

 - Signs of melanoma skin cancer

 While not the most common form of skin cancer, melanoma remains the deadliest form of skin cancer with which you can be diagnosed.
-Often times, though, melanomas show visual symptoms that Spring residents can self-detect, alerting them that a skin cancer screening is warranted immediately.
+Often times, though, melanomas show visual symptoms that residents can self-detect, alerting them that a skin cancer screening is warranted immediately.

 Dermatologists like Dr. Perri teach patients to look for the ABCDEs of melanoma, which usually appears as a mole or other skin discoloration:

 Healthy moles are symmetrical in shape.
-If you have a mole that is asymmetrical, it’s time for a skin cancer screening with Spring dermatologist Dr. Perri.
+If you have a mole that is asymmetrical, it’s time for a skin cancer screening with dermatologist Dr. Perri.

 The borders of benign (or non-cancerous) moles are typically smooth.
 If your mole has jagged or uneven edges, call Perri Dermatology right away.